Fair and efficient allocation of indivisible items under category constraints: Concluding remarks

 \section{Concluding remarks}

-Theorem~\ref{thm:main} guarantees envy-freeness for each agent after reallocating at most $n(n-1)$ items.
+Theorem~\ref{thm:main} guarantees that envy-freeness for each agent can be achieved after reallocating at most $\min\{k+1,n\}(n-1)$ items.
 An open question is whether this bound can be improved, allowing for envy-freeness with fewer reallocations.
+We note in Proposition~\ref{prop:lowerbound} below that the lower bound is $n$.
 Additionally, in Theorem~\ref{thm:algo}, we assume that the number $n$ of agents is a constant.
 It would be interesting to explore whether a more efficient algorithm exists in terms of computational complexity.

+\begin{proposition} For every number $n$ of agents, there exists an instance such that, for every Pareto-optimal allocation, there is an agent for whom at least $n$ items must be reallocated in order to obtain another Pareto-optimal allocation in which that agent is not envious. \end{proposition} \begin{proof} Consider an instance with $n$ agents $1,2,\ldots,n$, $n$ items $j_1,j_2,\ldots,j_n$, and a single category $h$ with $s_h=1$.
+For each agent $i=2,3,\ldots,n-1$, agent $i$ has utility $1$ for items $j_i$ and $j_{i+1}$, and utility $0$ for all other items.
+Agent $1$ has utility $10$ for $j_1$, utility $1$ for $j_2$, and utility $0$ for all other items.
+Agent $n$ has utility $10$ for $j_1$, utility $1$ for $j_n$, and utility $0$ for all other items.